Make Your Own Field Guide

 Looking for a way to turn your nature journaling into something you can share with the community?
 Consider making a field guide for a nearby nature area!

-- Begin exploring your focus with nature journal pages.
+- Begin exploring your focus by creating different nature journal pages or field guide pages.
 You don’t need to worry about formatting at this point, this is just to test out your idea.
 What do you find most interesting about what you’re noticing?

 - Note: Your guide doesn’t have to be “complete” to be useful!
 It can be a guide to just a few species… or even just a lot of information about one thing, especially if you follow it through the seasons or through a full growth cycle (from seed to flower to seed).